ELIGIBILITY: In addition to a player's agreement to abide by the CSGA General Tournament Policies, the following

 ENTRY FEE: $140

-FORMAT AT CHAMPIONSHIP PROPER: 18-holes of stroke play to be conducted on Monday, October 1st.
-The thirty-nine (39) players with the lowest 18-hole total will advance to round two to be played on Tuesday, October 2nd.
-The player with the low 36-hole total will be declared Champion.
-In the event of a tie following the final round the players involved will compete in a hole-by-hole playoff to determine the champion.
+FORMAT AT CHAMPIONSHIP PROPER: 18-holes of stroke play to be conducted on Monday, September 23rd.
+The players with the low thirty-nine (39) scores, including ties, will advance to play 18-holes on Tuesday, September 24th.
+The player with the low 36-hole total will be delcared champion.
+A sudden death playoff may be required to determine a champion following the conclusion of all rounds on Tuesday, September 24th.

 FORMAT AT SECTIONAL QUALIFYING: 18-holes of stroke play.
 Players with the low scores (total number at each site to be determined following the entry deadline) will advance to the championship proper.
 Any player(s) that tie at the predetermined qualifying position will also advance.
 There will be no playoffs conducted at qualifying sites.

-PRIZES: The 73rd Connecticut Senior Amateur Champion will have his name engraved on the permanent Senior Amateur trophy and be allowed to keep the permanent trophy in their possession until the 74th Connecticut Senior Amateur is conducted.
-The champion and runner-up will receive keepsake trophies in recognition of their accomplishment.
-Low finishers will also receive merchandise credit redeemable at Shorehaven Golf Club.
+PRIZES: The 74th Connecticut Senior Amateur champion will have his name engraved on the permanent Senior Amateur trophy and be allowed to keep the permanent trophy in their possession until the 75th Connecticut Senior Amateur Championship is contested.
+The champion and runner-up will also receive a replica trophy for their keeping.
+In addition, top finishers will also receive merchandise credit redeemable at the Black Hall Club golf shop.

 WITHDRAWALS & REFUNDS: Refund less $25.00 administrative fee if requested prior to entry deadline.
 50% refund after entry deadline and seven days prior to the event.
 Within seven days prior to the event there will be no refund.
 Any player who has competed in a qualifying round will be not be issued a refund if they are forced to withdraw from the championship proper.